CurtisNewbie/design-notes/design-patterns.md

 ```
 ## 9. Decorator

 Decorator is similar to Proxy, it adds responsibilities to an object in runtime.
 For example, we create a decorator to make an object thread-safe.
+We can wrap multiple decorators in a recursive way to add multiple functionalities, but the proxy is only a single layer.
+I.e., the Proxy focuses on controlling the target, while Decorator focuses on enhancing the target.

 ```
 public class ThreadSafeJobDecorator implements Job {